 Curracloe is huge, more than double the length of the next longest beach in the county.
 It would take a long day to walk it from end of end.
 There are dozens of access points to the beach and it’s very popular during the summer but thanks to its size it’s still possible to find a quiet patch.
 It famously served as a stand-in for Omaha Beach, Normandy in the film Saving Private Ryan.

-Just to the south, on the other side of the Slaney Estuary, is a sequence of long beaches that are only seperated by very short sections of land.
+Just to the south, on the other side of the Slaney Estuary, is a sequence of long beaches that are only separated by very short sections of land.
 From Rosslare Harbour the sand runs around to Carnsore Point with few interruptions before a continuous 16km stretch that ends in Kilmore Quay.
 On the other side of the fishing village is Ballyheigue Burrow, another magnificent, remote beach that runs for 10km.

-There are a few mentions online of the Slí Charman, the South Wexford Coastal Path, and there are even some fading signs along the coast but it seems to have fallen by the wayside in recent years, which is a pity, but since most it follows public beaches there is nothing to stop it being walked as it stands.
+There are a few mentions online of the Slí Charman, the South Wexford Coastal Path, and there are even some fading signs along the coast but it seems to have fallen by the wayside in recent years, which is a pity, but since most of it follows public beaches there is nothing to stop it being walked as it stands.
 However, a bit of marketing and a few signs can go a long way towards encouraging visitors, the Wild Atlantic Way has proved that beyond all doubt.

 The longest beach on the Wild Atlantic Way